 Authorisation and authentication

-Matillion ETL comes with different admin settings and permissions to control user access to various parts of Matillion.
+Matillion ETL comes with different admin settings and permissions to control user access to various parts of Matillion which will be briefly overviewed in this article.
+Follow links on this page for in-depth information on the mentioned features.

-A third authentication mode, NONE, means the instance requires no login and can be directly accessed by anyone on the network.
+- NONE: The instance requires no login and can be directly accessed by anyone on the network - not recommended for instances that are publically available.

 There are different admin levels that give varying degrees of access and control: